What is Identity Theft?

 - Contact the Federal Trade Commission - report the criminal activity to the FTC by filing a complaint using the FTC's Online Complaint Form or by calling the Identity Theft Hotline at 1-877-ID-THEFT (438-4338) and speaking with a trained identity theft counselor.
 By sharing your identity theft complaint with the FTC, you will provide important information that can help law enforcement officials across the nation track down identity thieves.
 You can also provide a copy of your online complaint form to the police to incorporate into their police report.

-- Contact ChexSystems - Fist Carolina Bank uses ChexSystems to provide deposit account verification services.
+- Contact ChexSystems - First Carolina Bank uses ChexSystems to provide deposit account verification services.
 If your First Carolina Bank checks are used fraudulently, you may want to place a 'Consumer Reported Identity Theft' Security Alert with ChexSystems or contact the company at 1-800-428-9623.
-Additional information is available at the National Check Fraud Center website.

 - Keep Records - document the names, phone numbers, and dates for each person you speak to regarding the incident.
 Follow up on your phone calls with letters and keep copies of all correspondence.